SiteSupra/sitesupra-docs/docs/routing.rst

 Routing
 =======

-Loading routes
+Loading Routes
 --------------

-SiteSupra routing is heavily based on Symfony routing component and uses very similar syntax.
+SiteSupra routing is heavily based on Symfony's routing component and uses very similar syntax.
 However, there are some minor differences.
 For example, you have to load all your routing files manually in your package's ``inject()`` method:

 .. code-block:: php